Parashat Fkudey, the last in the book of Sh’mot, continues to elaborate

 it is only YHVH Who is able to hold all the elements of His Creation in the

 perfect balance required.
-Thus, He is seen using (more than once) the Land of Yisrael and the variety of its natural
+Thus, He is seen using (more than once) the Land of Yisrael Land of

 Last week’s Va’yakhel and this week’s Fkudey complement one another.
 Whereas,